Chiba · Tateyama

 Okinoshima is a small island connected to the Tateyama coast by a 500-meter sandbar, creating a tide-dependent land bridge that disappears at high tide.
 The island's surrounding waters are part of the northernmost coral reef ecosystem in Japan, sustained by the warm Kuroshio Current.
-Snorkeling here reveals a surprising diversity: tropical fish (damselfish, wrasses, butterflyfish), sea anemones, and over 40 species of coral — just 90 minutes from central Tokyo.
+Snorkeling here reveals a surprising diversity: tropical fish (damselfish, wrasses, butterflyfish), sea anemones, and over 40 species of coral — just from central Tokyo.

-The island itself is a 15-minute walking loop through coastal forest, with small beaches, tide pools, and a cave shrine dedicated to maritime safety.
+The island itself is a short walking loop through coastal forest, with small beaches, tide pools, and a cave shrine dedicated to maritime safety.
 The ecosystem's proximity to Tokyo makes it a rare example of accessible marine biodiversity without requiring flights to Okinawa.

 Opening Hours